 L’Eglise Saint-Corneille is one of the village’s pearls.
 Built in the 14th-15th centuries, it resembles a fortress from the outside – and probably was.
 But go inside and you are regaled with the most amazing wall paintings.
 Alas, time and weather have done their worst and the damage is only too evident.

 The concerts in aid of the church restoration fund have been an annual feature for nearly a decade and take place in September.
 Last year, an April ‘interim’ concert was introduced and was judged a success.
 I couldn’t take part, unfortunately, owing to another commitment that weekend.
 This year it was repeated and I could participate.

 The September concerts normally involve a choir of about 70 singers.
 The April ones involve 40 or so, mainly because a number of people live down here only in the summer (not just Brits, also French).

 Although the whole choir comes together only for the weekend, a lot of work goes on behind the scenes.
 Our conductor, Mark Opstad, chooses challenging works and imposes high standards.
 On Sunday, Schubert’s Mass was not technically that hard, but it was high for us sopranos.
 We also sang Mozart’s ‘Ave Verum’, a popular choral piece, and a stirring Haydn piece entitled ‘Insanae et vanae curae’.

 In addition, there were solo pieces and a virtuoso Bach piece for organ, played with great aplomb by composer, choir master and organist Nicholas O’Neill.
 He comes over from the UK every year to accompany us and I really don’t know what we would do without him.
-He plays our entry notes without being asked, has an almost telepathic complicity with Mark and never, ever falters.
-While he was playing his Bach solo, the SF and I had the same thought: what synapses must be sparking in his brain to produce this?
+He plays our entry notes without being asked and has an almost telepathic complicity with Mark.

 Less than clement weather